babylonlabs-io/babylon-deployment/deployments/local/README.md

 everything was successfully processed, you should be able to see a new validator under `babylond q staking validators`

+#### Create signed MsgCreateFinalityProvider

+Generates a new signed msg ready to be used in the signet launch upgrade by running the script `./upgrades/fpd-create-signed-fp.sh` it creates a new path under `data/fpd/fp-${num}` with the eotsd and fpd home inside of it that contains the keys and proof of possession used to generate the signed msg.

 ## Upgrades

 This section cover upgrades tested locally with a single node